postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 #### New button

 1. In the header toolbar, click the **New** button.

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The **Create New** screen appears.
+The 'Create New' screen appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

 **Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.

-2. Click Environment.
+2. Click 'Environment'.
-3. Select “Manage Environments”.
+3. Select 'Manage Environments'.
 4. Click the **Add** button to create a new environment.
 5. In the 'Add Environment' screen:
    * Enter a name for the environment.